Portrait Style Guide:

 Clothes are never a frivolity;

 - James Laver

-This might seem pretty obvious, but an important way to prepare for a portrait session is to make sure all those little grooming details are taken care of ahead of time.
+This may seem obvious, but one of the most important ways to prepare for a portrait session is to make sure all grooming details are taken care of ahead of time.

-When it comes to grooming, I suggest imagining you’re about to go on a first date with someone you’re very eager to impress.
+When it comes to grooming, just imagine you’re about to go on a first date with someone you’re very eager to impress.

-I strongly recommend keeping shorts and loose/baggy pants at home.
-Fitted jeans and dress pants look great on camera.
+Keep shorts and loose-fitting pants in the drawer.
+Fitted—not tight—jeans or dress pants look best on camera.
 Investing in a suit for your shoot?
 You will look all the more impressive if you have it tailored.
 Body shape or size does not alter this fact—there’s just something about a tailored suit that makes everyone look instantly handsome.
-Famous, even!

-I recommend sticking with solid shades and avoiding pinstripes, plaid patterns, graphics and logos, which tend to distract the eye.
-Here’s a handy guide to choosing colors that go well together. (*Tip: You’ll look wonderful with gray, white or navy as your dominant colors, and if you’re feeling daring, accenting with pops of bold color in your accessories.)
+Stick with solid shades and avoid pinstripes, plaid patterns, graphics and logos, which tend to distract the eye.
+Here’s a handy guide to choosing colors that go well together. (*Tip: You’ll look great with gray, white or navy as your dominant colors, and if you’re feeling daring, accent with pops of bold color in your accessories.)

 Details / Accessories

 Here are some accessories that are sharp complements to any outfit (choose just one or two if you’re new to this sort of thing):

 Layers on men look great on camera, since they bring extra dimension and visual interest to your photos.
 Blazers, vests and coats can kick any look up a notch.
 Also, feel free to mix a suit coat, blazer or sport coat with a different pant color.
 It adds some extra visual interest, and breaks up the color tones.